majacQ/sdk/runtime/vm/service/service.md

   // A name identifying this isolate.
 Not guaranteed to be unique. string name;

+  // Specifies whether the isolate was spawned by the VM or embedder for
+  // internal use.
+If `false`, this isolate is likely running user code. bool isSystemIsolate;

+  // The list of isolate flags provided to this isolate.
+See Dart_IsolateFlags
+  // in dart_api.h for the list of accepted isolate flags.
+  IsolateFlag[] isolateFlags;

   // The time that the VM started in milliseconds since the epoch.
   //